Ayush-Poddar-2003/Web-Development/ReactJs/05_JSX.md

 but complexity raises

 ## <center> RULES
-In JSX Camel case is uses  `onClick`
+In JSX Camel case is used for eg  `onClick`
 Use `className` Instead of `class`
 JavaScript Expressions in `{curly braces}`
-Return Statements in Arrow Functions

 ## <center> CURLY BRACES